Nagasaki City Retrace the footsteps of Endo in Nagasaki City and learn about Hidden Christian history.

 Nagasaki City Constructed in 1636, Dejima would later become a place where the Dutch East India Company would install a trading post, allowing the transport into Japan of both Western goods and the latest news of overseas current affairs.
 At the same time, Japanese goods, along with information about Japan, would be relayed to the West.

-During the long period of national seclusion (1641-1859), Dejima was the only door open to the outside world and gave Nagasaki the status of Japan’s sole international trading port.
+During the long period of national seclusion (1641-1859), Dejima was the only door open to Europe and gave Nagasaki the status of Japan’s sole international trading port.
 Dejima played an important role in the development of culture, industry, and science in Japan by serving as a gateway to the West.
 Many ambitious Japanese scholars traveled to Nagasaki to study Rangaku (“Dutch learning”, i.e., Western science) including medicine, chemistry, weaponry, navigation, and astronomy.

 If you have the time, you can end your tour at the former Oura Cathedral (World Heritage Contender 2018), the first church dedicated to the 26 Martyrs and also where the first Hidden Chrisitians professed their faith.
 The Cathedral is near Shikairo, a restaurant where Nagasaki's representative champon and saraudon originated.